Kotlin/kotlinx.serialization/docs/serializers.md

 All the previous approaches to specifying the custom serialization strategies that we saw were _static_, fully defined at compile-time.
 The exception was the [Passing a serializer manually](#passing-a-serializer-manually) approach, but it worked only on a top-level object that is being serialized.
-You might need to change serialization strategy of objects deep in the serialized object tree at run-time, so that it is selected in a context-dependent way.
+You might need to change the serialization strategy of objects deep in the serialized object tree at run-time so that it is selected in a context-dependent way.
-For example, you might want to represent `java.util.Date` in JSON format as an ISO6801 string or as a long integer depending on a version of a protocol you are serializing data for.
+For example, you might want to represent `java.util.Date` in JSON format as an ISO 6801 string or as a long integer depending on a version of a protocol you are serializing data for.
 This is called _contextual_ serialization and is supported by a built-in [ContextualSerializer] class.
 Usually, we don't have to use this serializer class explicitly as there is the [Contextual] annotation providing a shortcut to